-The basics food basket (Cesta Básica) is a new concept of state food subsidies.
+The basic food basket (Cesta Básica) is a new concept of state food subsidies.
 The idea behind this policy is to help vulnerable and marginalized groups with some essential food items.
 Moreover, this program is designed for the COVID-19 economic recovery package in Timor-Leste to subsidize every Timorese citizen to ensure that three meals a day are fulfilled.

-Food subsidy program is not new in Timor-Leste.
+The food subsidy program is not new in Timor-Leste.
 Between August and September 2020, through partnership cooperation, ADB and UNDP and the government of Timor-Leste have distributed this kind of program by using Bote (local handcraft basket)to some vulnerable communities in Dili, Atauro, and other targeted municipalities.

 Although some politicians claimed that the concept of Cesta Básica is inspired by the Brazilian best practice of food subsidies for zero hunger program, it is a replicable program that has been implemented by UNDP and its partners.
 It was designed for a healthy immune system and economic recovery, including boosting income for a local farmer.